Marcus Semien Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in the league.

-- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles have a 4.15 team ERA that ranks 12th across all league pitching staffs.

-- Rodriguez gets the start for the Orioles, his 10th of the season.
-He is 2-1 with a 6.21 ERA and 50 strikeouts in 42 2/3 innings pitched.
+- Kremer (5-1) takes the mound for the Orioles in his 11th start of the season.
+He's put together a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing two earned runs while giving up four hits.
+- The righty last appeared on Sunday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing one earned run while giving up nine hits.

-- The 23-year-old has a 6.21 ERA and 10.7 strikeouts per nine innings across nine games this season, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.